 This study examines the role of basal meltwater generation in subglacial drainage system characteristics in the ablation zone of western Greenland.
-We focus on the Isunnguata Sermia outlet basin and on the winter months when surface melt is minimal to non-existent.
-We analyse data that include surface motion, measured by GPS stations and satellite, and subglacial conditions measured by in situ sensors placed in a network of boreholes to the bed.
-The borehole data offer direct context and constraint on bed conditions, and facilitate measurement-based constraints on basal meltwater generation and its fate in hydrologic processes.
+We focus on the Isunnguata Sermia outlet basin and on the winter months when surface melt is minimal to nonexistent.
+We analyze data that include surface motion, measured by GPS stations and satellite, and subglacial conditions measured by in situ sensors placed in a network of boreholes to the bed.
+The borehole data offer direct context and constraints on bed conditions, as well as facilitating measurement-based constraints on basal meltwater generation and its fate in hydrologic processes.